LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Starting with FileMaker Server 9, a search request is made up of one or more queries.
-By default a single query is generated and all of the search terms within it are combined using an "and" operator.
-Additional queries can be added to either extend the found set using an "or" operator or to omit records from the found set using a "not" operator.
+By default a single query is generated and all of the search terms within it are combined using an "And" operator.
+Additional queries can be added to either extend the found set using an "Or" operator or to omit records from the found set using a "Not" operator.
 These queries correspond precisely to find requests within the FileMaker Server user interface.

 Each field can only be listed once per query.
 The standard Lasso operators can